citrix/xenserver-sdk/docs/overview.md

 There are a number of places you can find more information:

 -  The XenServer Administrators Guide contains an overview of the `xe` CLI.
 Since a good deal of `xe` commands are a thin veneer over the API, playing with `xe` is a good way to start finding your way around the API object model described in this chapter.

 -  The code samples in the next chapter provide some concrete instances of API coding in a variety of client languages.

--   The XenServer API Reference document provides a more detailed description of the API semantics as well as describing the format of XML/RPC messages on the wire.
+-  The XenServer API Reference document provides a more detailed description of the API semantics as well as the wire protocol of the RPC messages.

 -  There are a few scripts that use the API in the XenServer Host dom0 itself.
 For example, "/opt/xensource/libexec/shutdown" is a python program that cleanly shuts VMs down.
 This script is invoked when the host itself is shut down.